thabir303/multi-turn-chat-bot/README.md

 ### User Manual
 ## Using the Gemini AI Chatbot
-Accessing the Chatbot
+##Accessing the Chatbot
 Navigate to the homepage of the website where you will find the chatbot interface.

-Starting a Conversation
+##Starting a Conversation
 Type your message in the input box and press enter or click the send button.

-Surprise Me Feature
+##Surprise Me Feature
 Click the "Surprise me" button to get a random question suggestion for the chatbot.

-Clear Chat
+##Clear Chat
 Use the clear button to reset the chat history and start a new conversation.

 ### Example Queries
-"Who won the latest Nobel Peace Prize?"
+"Who won the latest Nobel Peace Prize?",
-"Where does pizza come from?"
+"Where does pizza come from?",
-"How do you make a BLT sandwich?"
+"How do you make a BLT sandwich?",

 ### Contributing
 We welcome contributions!
 Please fork the repository and create a pull request for any feature additions or bug fixes.